shawn-sandy/shawnsandy-dev/src/posts/master-main.md

 ---
 title: 'Master to Main, renaming Github default branch.
-Senseless?'
+Making Sense of it?'
 subtitle: The renaming of a git branch from master to main made no sense.
 I did it and I'm not going back
 date: 2021-06-18
 tags: ['posts']
-coverImg: ['Acknowledgement.png']
+coverImage: ['Acknowledgement.png']
 ---

 ![img]({{ hlp.sharp.img(['Acknowledgement.png']) }})